telemachus/notes/socrates-companion/notes.md

 + Reference to Prior 2014 on page 81 should read Prior 2004.
-+ 'which turns on a theory of the way in which Forms are' on page 84 should read 'which turns on a theory of hte way in which Forms are separate'.
++ 'which turns on a theory of the way in which Forms are' on page 84 should read 'which turns on a theory of the way in which Forms are separate'.

 ### Chapter 5